logtailer/k8s-threat-locator/README.md

 terraform apply tfplan
 ```

-> **Warning:** `terraform destroy` will delete the EKS cluster and all node groups.
-Make sure no workloads depend on the cluster before running it.
+> **Warning:** `terraform destroy` will delete the EKS cluster, node groups, VPC, and all associated resources.
+This is irreversible.
+Drain and delete all workloads first and ensure the S3 state bucket is backed up.

 ## Prerequisites